robinzng/whereimreallyfrom/exampleSite/content/english/submit/_index2.md

 1. Thank your family member(s) for their time and if needed, schedule a follow-up interview.
 2. Save any notes you took, and any recordings you made.
 Back up your files if possible.

 ### Suggested Interview Questions:

-**Childhood**
+**Childhood** <br>
-What do you recall about your childhood?
+What do you recall about your childhood? <br>
-Where did you live and go to school?
+Where did you live and go to school? <br>
-What do you remember best about your parents?
+What do you remember best about your parents? <br>
-What did you and your siblings do in your spare time?
+What did you and your siblings do in your spare time? <br>
-What styles of clothing did people wear then?
+What styles of clothing did people wear then? <br>
-What fairy tales or stories did you parents tell you when you were a kid?
+What fairy tales or stories did you parents tell you when you were a kid? <br>
 Did you have a favorite childhood book, song, movie, radio show, or other piece of media?
-If so, what was it?
+If so, what was it? <br>

 **Family Traditions**
 Did your family have any special traditions, such as things that they did on holidays or birthdays?
 What is a favorite memory from one of these traditions?